Penn Valley, Pennsylvania: Penn Valley Women's Club

 Penn Valley is the home of the Penn Valley Women's Club, built by nearby farmers as a schoolhouse and Sunday meetinghouse in 1826–1828.

 The original club was replaced with a new building in 1876.
 Although that building was razed around 1926, its remains can be seen today set back from Fairview Road as it winds steeply down to Route 23.
 Until World War II, the Women's Club was used to hold religious services.

 The original Penn Valley Women's Club was repaired in 1951 and now is home to The Penn Valley Civic Association, the area's titular governing body.
 In 1978 this Women's Club was designated a historic site by the Pennsylvania Historical and Museum Commission.
 It was given repairs in 2016.

 200 Fairview Road

-Another historic building was located at the corner of Fairview Road and Summit Avenue, a small frame house with a Queen Porch built for the Centennial.
+Another historic building was located at the corner of Fairview Road and Summit Road, a small frame house with a Queen Porch built for the Centennial.
 Even though the house had Class 2 Historical status, the township's Historical Committee allowed the house to be demolished after damage from a basement fire proved too costly to repair.
 The original house was demolished in August 2013 and a new house completed on the site late in 2014.